3drosalia/FNFest_Preview/README.md

 8. Enjoy charting with the ability to properly view lifts!

 ## Modified by Marie:
 Defaults to Expert Guitar
 Themed better for the eyes
+(requires Red Hat Display to be installed, check google fonts)

 (Credit to NarrikSynthfox for the original codebase, I just changed some colors and made a simple QOL change)